 - iPod touch 4th generation or later (only iPod touch 5th generation supports FaceTime audio calling)

 With a cellular data plan, you can also use FaceTime without Wi-Fi on any of these devices

 FaceTime for iPhone & iPad

 FaceTime is meant for mobile.
-And it’s really simple to get started and begin chatting with your friends and family.
+And it’s simple to get started and begin chatting with your friends and family.
 Just open your FaceTime app and sign in with your Apple ID.

 Another option to do this is from Settings > FaceTime.
 If you’re using an iPhone, FaceTime automatically registers your phone number.
-You need to also register your email address on your iPhone.
+You also need to register your email address on your iPhone.
 So tap Settings > FaceTime > Use your Apple ID for FaceTime, and sign in.
 And if you’re using an iPad or iPod touch, register your email address by tapping Settings > FaceTime > Use your Apple ID for FaceTime, and sign in.

 You can also use the contacts app to place a FaceTime call.
 FaceTime has the option to use either the front or back camera.

 If FaceTime isn’t working for you on your iDevice, like your iPhone or iPad, take a look at our troubleshooting FaceTime for iOS article to get some tips and solutions.